covid-19-impact-lab/covid-19-impact-lab/docs/source/datasets.rst

 GESIS Panel
 ===========

 The GESIS Panel is a survey administered by the Leibniz Institute of the Social Sciences in Mannheim, Germany.
-As of 2019, the panel comrises 5400 individuals.
+As of 2019, the panel comprises 5400 individuals.
 The survey is administered every two months.
 Surveys consist of a `longitudinal core study <https://www.gesis.org/en/gesis-panel/gesis-panel-home/longitudinal-core-study>`_ and additional submitted studies.

 In late March 2020, the GESIS Panel conduced a Special Survey on the Coronavirus SARS-CoV 2 Outbreak in Germany.
 More information can be found `here <https://www.gesis.org/gesis-panel/coronavirus-outbreak/public-use-file-puf>`_.